ehw-fit/autoax/README.md

-# XFPGAs
+# Xel-FPGAs
-This repository presents a basic scheme for evaluating XFPGAs algorithm for automatic approximation of hardware accelerators.
-If the paper is accepted, it will be further modified and basic examples (such as a gaussian filter) will be added.
+This repository presents a basic scheme for evaluating Xel-FPGAs algorithm for automatic approximation of hardware accelerators.
+By the end of September 2023 basic examples (such as a gaussian filter) will be added.

 ## Requirements:
 - Python3, Pandas, Scikit-learn, pyparetoarchive packages